 This was one of the life-changing incidents that became a pre-cursor to

-the discovery of the benefits of micro-battery banks (my term and in
+the discovery of the benefits of micro-battery banks (my term, and in

-bank).
-This is discussed in more depth in another chapter so I'll suffice to say, it's
+discussed in more depth in another chapter so I'll suffice to say, it's

 definitely the answer (on so many levels).

-It was decided to break up the battery bank keeping the best of the
+It was decided to break up the battery bank keeping the best of the best

-Following the bank's conversion to an mbb immediately showed he first impressive results I had
+conversion to an mbb immediately showed the first impressive results I had

 seen in probably a week prior.

 So, to encapsulate, if you have just obtained a new battery, create a

-wishlist for a match but never, ever mix new batteries with old (or
+wishlist for a match but never, ever mix new batteries with old (or higher

-other battery in that particular bank
+in that particular bank

 Most of us non-wealthy people are aware of the probable benefits of

-purchasing new batteries over old, but due to so many taxes and fines
+purchasing new batteries over old, but due to so many taxes and fines and

-what you might have to start with.
+have to start with.
 (God be with you)

 And as luck would have it, it is just as well (because chances are high

 However, the thrill of something operating day and night for free can

 become a time-consuming hobby as it offers a bit of a rush to know that

 with the elimination of bills (which puts money, and the labor to earn the

-money, back on the tables of the plutocrat, ensuring
+money, back on the tables of the plutocrat, ensuring the perpetual

-human compartmentalized and manipulated to do only one myopic set of
+the human compartmentalized and manipulated to do only one myopic set of

 chores), when offered life (as god gave it to you), the possibilities are

 If you give 8 hours over to sleep, one third of your life is completely

 gone.

-16 hours left to live.
+24 -8hrs sleep ____ 16 hours left to live.

 If you give another third (or 8 hours) over to the employment for another

 -8hrs given over to another entity ("work")